Château Vyle

 THE ABANDONED CASTLE IN BELGIUM

-This castle dates from the nineteenth century, but it is built on older foundation that are dated 1740.
-The oldest wing of the castle was built by the Lamarche-Francotte family in 1820.
-The castle was built in a Neoclassical-style with a whitewashed brick construction.
-The Lamarche family were tobacconists.
+This castle originates from the nineteenth century, yet it stands on an older foundation dating back to 1740.
+The Lamarche-Francotte family constructed the oldest section of the castle in 1820.
+Designed in a Neoclassical style, the castle features a facade of whitewashed bricks.
+The Lamarche family established their wealth as tobacconists.

 Later the castle was property of Count Alphonse de Meeus and Baroness Louise d’Overschie de Neeryssche.
 In fact, the château stayed property of the Meeus family for many years.
 During these years, the castle has been the subject of many restorations and transformations.